 Current volunteering opportunities

-Independent Custody Visitors (Aylesbury and Maidenhead) – Volunteers
+Independent Custody Visitors (Banbury and Loddon Valley)

 Independent Custody Visitors (ICVs) are members of the local community who volunteer to make unannounced visits to police custody suites.
 They check on the welfare of detainees in police custody by speaking to those detained and monitoring the conditions of the cells.
 The visits provide an independent check on the way in which detainees are held, in accordance with strict guidelines laid down by the Police and Criminal Evidence Act 1984, and also help foster better public understanding and confidence in the way prisoners are treated.